 On April 26, 2022, a subsidiary of the Company entered into a fixed term credit facility (the "Credit Facility") which provides for \$30.0 million in aggregate principal amount of secured term loans with a floating interest rate of 3-month SOFR (subject to a 1% floor) + 9.5%.
-The Credit Facility matures on October 26, 2026 and is fully guaranteed by the Company.
-There are no scheduled principal payments due under the Credit Facility until maturity.
-Interest payments are payable in arrears on the last business day of each calendar quarter and at the maturity date.

-The Company incurred \$2.4 million in debt issuance costs during the three year ended December 31, 2022 in connection with the Credit Facility, which have been recorded as a direct reduction against the debt and amortized over the life of the associated debt as a component of interest expense using the effective interest method.
+During the year ended December 31, 2022, the Company incurred \$2.4 million in debt issuance costs in connection with the Credit Facility, which have been recorded as a direct reduction against the debt and amortized over the life of the associated debt as a component of interest expense using the effective interest method.
 The net funds received from the Credit Facility, after deducting debt issuance costs, was \$27.6 million.
+On April 13, 2023, the Credit Facility was extinguished in connection with executing the Amended Credit Facility with a new lender.
+The Company incurred \$7.3 in prepayment penalties and recorded a loss on extinguishment of \$8.8 million in other loss, net in the condensed consolidated statement of operations.